Dynamic Markups

 HotelPackagesMarkups

-The "HotelPackagesMarkups" log is also generated once the the dyn.markup logic is being initiated.
+The "HotelPackagesMarkups" log is also generated once the dynamic markup logic is initiated.

-The "HotelPackagesMarkups" log includes details like room descriptions, node markups, commissions, profits, and a detailed breakdown of markups by nodes, including financial data.
+The "HotelPackagesMarkups" log includes details such as room descriptions, node markups, commissions, profits, and a detailed breakdown of markups by nodes, including financial data.

-To find specific information, use "Ctrl + F" to search for the PackageID from the GetPackages.
+To find specific information, use "Ctrl + F" to search for the PackageID from GetPackages.